Today is September 30, 2023 /

-We are excited that your child is embarking on study for the b’nai mitzvah.
+We are excited that your child is embarking on study for the b’mitzvah.
 To ensure good communication, appropriate training, and safety for both tutors and students, the board has developed the following policies:

 Membership and Enrollment

-All families of b’nai mitzvah students must be members in good standing at the time of the simcha.
+All families of b’mitzvah students must be members in good standing at the time of the simcha.
 Students must be enrolled in Hebrew school during the Jewish year of their simcha.
-Once they become b’nai mitzvah, they are expected to continue attending Hebrew school with their classmates and/or join the Jew Crew.
+Once they become b’mitzvah, they are expected to continue attending Hebrew school with their classmates and/or join the Jew Crew.

 Parents and tutors must maintain regular communication about when and where the sessions will take place.
 If a student does not show up for a scheduled session, parents must compensate the tutor nonetheless.
-If the tutor does not show up for a scheduled session, s/he must provide the following session without compensation.
+If the tutor does not show up for a scheduled session, the tutor must provide the following session without compensation.

-The current (2022) rate for a Dartmouth student tutor is $25 per hour; $30 for experienced tutors.
-For first time high school student tutors, the rate is $20 per hour; $25 for experienced ones.
+The current (2022) rate for a Dartmouth student tutor is $30 per hour; $35 for very experienced tutors.
+For first time high school student tutors, the rate is $20 per hour.
 Parents pay tutors directly, after each session, unless otherwise agreed upon (mutually) by parent and tutor.
 Families must be members in good standing within the Kol Ha’Emek community, including being up to date on Hebrew school tuition.
 After their simcha, students may switch to Jew Crew for remainder of the year with no additional cost.

 Service attendance requirement

-Parents and b’nai mitzvah students must attend a minimum of six morning services that include a torah reading, at the Roth Center, before becoming b’nai mitzvah.
+Parents and b’mitzvah students must attend a minimum of five morning services that include a torah reading, at the Roth Center, before becoming b’mitzvah.
 High holiday services may be counted in this number.
 This policy ensures that students are familiar and comfortable with how our congregation holds services before they are called to lead one.
 Parents are responsible for facilitating this attendance.
 We do not take attendance–you are on the honor system.